enketo/enketo-express/README.md

 All configuration is done in config/config.json.
 Strictly speaking, this file only has to contain the [default properties](./config/default-config.json) that you'd like to override, but it might be safer to include all properties.
 The configuration items have self-explanatory names and helpful sample values.
 After editing the configuration, the app will need to be restarted.

-The default production configuration includes 2 redis instances for the cache.
+The default production configuration includes 2 redis instances.
 You can **greatly simplify installation by using 1 redis instance** instead (for non-production usage).
 To do this set the redis.cache.port to 6379 (same as redis.main.port).
-To set up 2 instances properly for production, you'll find the vagrant setup steps in [bootstrap.sh](./setup/bootstrap.sh) useful.
+To set up 2 instances properly for production, you might find the vagrant setup steps in [bootstrap.sh](./setup/bootstrap.sh) useful.

 For detailed guidance on each configuration item, see [this document](./config/README.md).